 - Apri la porta, per piacere (Open the door, please)

 Italian Gerund has the same meaning as the -ing form in English.
 It is often used in subordinate clauses when the subject is already stated in the main clause.
 Furthermore, It is used to form hypothetical sentences, temporal subordinate clauses, and causal clauses.

 The Italian Present Progressive describes something that’s happening right now, for example when you’re in the middle of doing something (I am eating/watching TV/playing football etc.).

 The Italian Present Progressive is formed by using the Italian Gerund, together with the auxiliary verb stare.

 - Marco sta studiando (Marco is studying) – stare (essere) + gerundio

 - Sto preparando una pizza adesso (Now I am making pizza) – stare (essere) + gerundio

-Study Tip!
-In English, the Present Progressive indicates future action.
+NOTE: In English, the Present Progressive can indicate a future event.
 However, this does not apply in Italian.

 - Cosa stai facendo ora?
 (What are you doing now?) – contemporary action

 - Stasera torno a casa (I’m coming home tonight) – future action